 New Life for an Old Plane

 First Air Force One will be restored to “as new” condition – like it just came off the assembly line or better.
-According to Rod Moyer, Director of Flight Safety, “When she arrived at Dynamic Aviation, we first identified aircraft systems that would never be used again and removed them: pressurization, autopilot, deicing.
+According to Rod Moyer, Director of Flight Safety, “When she arrived, we first identified aircraft systems that would never be used again and removed them: pressurization, autopilot, deicing.
 We take a very systematic approach.
 Engines are being overhauled, new wiring installed throughout, replumbing of hydraulic lines.
 When completed, every inch of the airplane will look brand new.”

 The interior will look period authentic, almost exactly like it did when President Eisenhower was in it.
 His granddaughter, Mary Jean Eisenhower, is heavily involved with the project and has provided her family’s collection of photographs depicting their time on board.
 Visitors will be able to walk into the president’s office, view the cockpit, and capture the feel of the President’s impact on world history.